ILL-DIE-TRYING/phph1/README.md

 # ROADMAP

-- [ ] Create a PHP class with every API call in it.
+- [x] Create a PHP class with every API call in it.
-  1. I have 61 of 63 methods completed
+  1. 63 methods completed
-  2. I am waiting for information from the Harmony team on the last two methods

-- [ ] Optimize and modernize the class code reassess the PHP code logic and revamp if necessary
+- [x] Optimize and modernize the class code reassess the PHP code logic and revamp if necessary
-  1. ~98% complete as of 2022-4-6.
+  1. 100% complete as of 2022-5-9.

-- [ ] Create a MOBILE FRIENDLY Harmony API explorer into the package to assist developers in learning how the API works
+- [x] Create a MOBILE FRIENDLY Harmony API explorer into the package to assist developers in learning how the API works
-  1. The design has already been implemented and just needs to have the new API method forms and API documentation sections created and a few adjustments.
-It is time consuming.
-  2. ~98% complete as of 2022-4-6
+  1. 100% complete as of 2022-5-9

-- [ ] Create documentation on the “homepage” of the explorer package including configuration and simple Javascript/jQuery code examples.
+- [x] Create documentation on the “homepage” of the explorer package including configuration and simple Javascript/jQuery code examples.
 This also includes how to extend the network and shards in order to do things like run a local node and get data from it.
-     1. ~10% complete as of 2022-4-6
+     1. 100% complete as of 2022-5-9

 - [ ] Create documentation for the class and explorer using PHP DOC.
 I have to write in all the doc blocks in the code so it generates everything nicely.
 Get it generated and then probably a few tweaks to the interface.
-     1. ~90% complete as of 2022-4-6
+     1. ~99% complete

 - [ ] Create a package where a developer could drop the package into a directory and safely use it for retrieving data using other scripting languages with minimal input.
-I plan to provide 3 different download packages: Full with full API explorer, minimal with just the class and remote call script, and class only.
+I plan to provide 3 different download packages (only 2 are really necessary): Full with full API explorer and minimal with just the class and remote call script.
 As long as I have my stuff properly set up on github, this should be pretty easy.
      1. ~20% complete as of 2022-4-6

-- [ ] Report API methods that do not react according to the API documentation (this happens as I work throughout entire project as basically an include.
+- [x] Report API methods that do not react according to the API documentation (this happens as I work throughout entire project as basically an include.
 As far as time to report and deal with it depends on how fast the line of communication is).
-I have a few noted already.
-1 day
+     1. I have reported a few times.
+If Harmony wants their postman documentation to be proper and accurate, just using the PHPH1 explroer interface for all the details.

 - [ ] Maintain the class and project if/when the API changes/expands (depends on how often the API changes, just part of maintenance).
      1. If we have a method explosion like this last time, this could turn into a lot of work to stay up to date with the API.
 I was looking and I believe the original EVM has like 62 or so methods.
 If there are plans to expand, please let me know and I will include it in the bounty if that is okay.